13th September 2023

 Long term medical conditions

 - If you cannot attend school at all for a long time because of illness there is extra support available.
-Foundry Colle can provide tutors to pupils up to year 11 who can’t attend school
+Foundry College can provide tutors to pupils up to year 11 who can’t attend school.

 GP Health Checks

 If you have a learning disability and are over the age of 14, your GP should offer you an annual health check.
 This will help you and your GP to spot any health problems early.
 If you aren’t offered this health check, contact your GP surgery to make sure you are on their learning disability register.

 We all need a bit of help sometimes.
 But it can be difficult to know how - or who - to ask.
 It may be difficult to talk about your feelings.
 When you’re feeling down, it’s important that you are not struggling on your own.
 There is help and support available – you just have to reach out to get it.

 The #littlebluebookofsunshine explains some of the things you can do right now to feel better, or who to turn to if things feel too much.